nahati/contao-isotope-stock/README.md

 # Contao Isotope Stock

 This bundle adds a stock-management to Isotope.

+## Important note

+THIS VERSION IS IN PROGRESS, COMMUNITY HELP WANTED!

+I have not been successful in building the environment for integration tests.
+We will need to extend this version in this point.

+To enable instantiating Isotope or Contao classes, in my opinion a Contao framework must be set up (not a mocked one!).
+Missing documentation and support I stopped at this point after long time of searching for examples and trying several approaches

+When this will be done, I am willing to add the new features for all usecases.

+## Last changes

+Variants are taken in value now as well

+Unit Test integrated

+Integration Test integrated

+## Future features

+Showing the available quantity per product in the Backend product list

 ## Features

 Handle limited editions - keep record of the available quantity of a product:

 - Reduce quantity in cart to the available quantity in case is.
 - Mark product as reserved if product in cart and no more quantity left.
 - Mark product as available again when the requested quantity has been reduced.